 Required for Concentration: 2 Credit Hours - This also is a prerequisite course for some of the STRA elective courses.
-Please check the individual course descriptions for details.
+Check the individual course descriptions for details.

 STRA 6202.
 Advanced Strategic Management.
-Follows directly from and builds on STRA 6201, which focuses on issues of strategy at the business-unit level.
-Topics include: global strategy, technology strategy, management of the multi-business firm, and strategic alliances and networks.
-Includes additional topics at the instructor's discretion.
+Follows directly from and builds on STRA 6201 Strategic Management, which focuses on issues of strategy at the business-unit level.
+Topics include: global strategy, technology strategy, management of the multibusiness firm, and strategic alliances and networks.
+Additional topics may be introduced at the instructor's discretion.
 Prerequisite: Strategic Management.

-Electives: 2 Credit Hours Each - Students must have successfully completed STRA 6201 in order to enroll in elective STRA courses.
+Electives: 2 Credit Hours Each - Students must have successfully completed STRA 6201 Strategic Management to enroll in elective STRA courses.
 Some of the courses have additional prerequisites.
-Please check the individual course descriptions for details.
+Check the individual course descriptions for details.

 STRA 6219.
 Private Equity and Venture Capital.
-Complements the entrepreneurship classes by examining the issues associated with venture capital from the viewpoint of the venture capitalist.
-Focuses on the strategic and organizational issues associated with the firms that provide private equity to entrepreneurial firms.
-Also examines the process by which private equity firms raise money from their investors, including a discussion of the associated agency problems.
-Explores the private equity firm's decision to invest in a new venture.
-Includes a discussion of how to evaluate the strategy of the new venture and its likelihood for success or failure.
+This course is designed to complement the entrepreneurship classes by examining the issues associated with venture capital from the viewpoint of the venture capitalist.
+It focuses on the strategic and organizational issues associated with the firms that provide private equity to entrepreneurial firms.
+The course examines the process by which private equity firms raise money from their investors, including a discussion of the associated agency problems, as well as the private equity firm's decision to invest in a new venture.
+The course also includes a discussion of how to evaluate the strategy of the new venture and its likelihood for success or failure.
 Also includes the process by which the private equity firm exits from its investments and how nonfinancial corporations can use a private-equity model to finance new business ventures.

 STRA 6220.
-Strategic Mergers and Acquisitions I. A focus on the strategic and organizational issues associated with mergers and acquisitions.
-Examines the factors that lead to successful - and unsuccessful - mergers and acquisitions.
-Covers topics such as mergers within an industry, international acquisitions, diversification, vertical integration, organizational design concepts and the management of organizational behavior issues associated with mergers.
-Uses a case study approach.
-Prerequisite or concurrent enrollment: Advanced Strategic Management.
+Strategic Mergers and Acquisitions.
+A focus on the strategic and organizational issues associated with mergers and acquisitions.
+Students examine the factors that lead to successful - and unsuccessful - mergers and acquisitions.
+Topics covered include mergers within an industry, international acquisitions, diversification, vertical integration, organizational design concepts and the management of organizational behavior issues associated with mergers.
+Uses a case-study approach.
+Prerequisite: Advanced Strategic Management.